bindopen/BindOpen.Kernel/Readme.md

 * __System.Data__ offers a comprehensive data model based on metadata.
 * __System.Scoping__ offers an effective mechanism for defining and managing your extensions.
-* __System.Hosting__ allows you to integrate a BindOpen agent within the .NET service builder.
+* [System.Hosting](https://github.com/bindopen/BindOpen.Hosting) allows you to integrate a BindOpen agent within the .NET service builder.
-* __System.Logging__ provides a straightforward and multi-dimensional logging system.
+* [System.Logging](https://github.com/bindopen/BindOpen.Logging) provides a straightforward and multi-dimensional logging system.
 * __System.IO__ provides packages to serialize and deserialize BindOpen.System objects.

 This repository contains the System.Data, System.Scoping and System.IO modules.
+The two other ones are separate repositories.

 A [full list of all the repos](https://github.com/bindopen?tab=repositories) is available as well.